Kyle Chapman (New Zealand activist): Running for offices

-In 2004, he unsuccessfully contested the mayoralty of Christchurch, New Zealand, placing 5th out of 10 with 1.9 percent of the vote (1665 votes).
+In 2004, he unsuccessfully contested the mayoralty of Christchurch, New Zealand, placing 5th out of 10 with 1.9 per cent of the vote (1665 votes).

 In 2005, he was the tenth-ranked list candidate for the Direct Democracy Party.
 The party, which only contested the 2005 general election, did not achieve representation.

 He unsuccessfully contested the Christchurch mayoralty again in 2007, running this time under the National Democrats ticket.

 In 2013, Chapman ran again for the Christchurch mayoralty, but was unsuccessful, securing 499 votes.
 He also ran for the Ferrymead-Pegasus Local Board, securing 641 votes, but was also unsuccessful there.

 Turning his back on politics

 After the 2019 Christchurch mosque shootings Chapman said he had "fallen out" with others in groups he used to belong in and "turned his back" on them to focus on family and religion.
 This was disputed by a holocaust historian, who said his statement was "an object lesson in the tactics these groups use to legitimise themselves through media manipulation".